bitst0rm-pub/Formatter/README.md

         // Default to 10 seconds.
 Set to false to disable the timeout.
         "timeout": 10,

+        // Limit the total number of characters in the file.
+        // Max.
+1 MB = 1024 * 1024 ≈ 1048576 chars is a reasonable value.
+        // Accepted value: int OR false
+        "file_chars_limit": false,

         // Integrate your custom modules into the Formatter ecosystem.
         // Modules can be located either locally or remotely (with or without signing).
         // This option must be of type string pointing to the JSON metata file path.